Skip to main content

 And in the Victory Vanguard’s log, Ponder-ASI adds:

-Their backwards logic created a perfect paradox field that neutralized Nullius Rex’s non-existence powers.
-Sometimes the best way to fight nothing is with everything that’s nothing, perfectly backwards.”
+Their backward logic created a perfect paradox field that neutralized Nullius Rex’s powers of non-existence.
+Sometimes the best way to fight nothing is with everything that’s nothing, perfectly backward.”

 End of Adventure